Banerji criticises BBC board over resignations of Davie and Turness

 Shumeet Banerji announced he would be leaving on Friday, less than two weeks after Mr Davie and Ms Turness resigned from their roles.

-It was reported at the time that Mr Banerji had said he was “not consulted” about the events which led up to their resignations, following a series of scandals at the BBC.
+In the letter, Mr Banerji said he was “not consulted” about the events which led up to their resignations, following a series of scandals at the BBC.

-His full letter of resignation was published on Wednesday, in which he wrote that it was “incomprehensible to me that a board should lose” its top executives “in a short period of time… and still hold itself in high regard”.
+His full letter of resignation, published by MPs on Wednesday, said it was “incomprehensible to me that a board should lose” its top executives “in a short period of time… and still hold itself in high regard”.

 Mr Banerji wrote: “I am resigning because I will not be seen as a participant in a board decision on which I was not consulted, nor one which in my view has had adequate discussion.”